 Some rumors suggest that Shadows and Assassins were once trained at this monastery, long ago.
 If this rumor is true, there is not enough information to substantiate it.
 However, historic records have confirmed that one of Kobo Daishi’s greatest students was a Shadow who took the name ‘Kahgae’.

-It has certainly been verified that Kobo Daishi followed nearly the same traditions as the people of the Shinjuku Peninsula in Lairroth.
+It has certainly been verified that Kobo Daishi followed nearly the same traditions as the people of the Shindaishi Peninsula in Lairroth.
+It is also rumored that a magical portal once connected the monastery to an island near the Shindaishi Peninsula.
 As a result, unlike the rest Ebrus, the people who live in The Monastery of 10,000 Lanterns follow traditions which hearken back to those of the Samurai.

-Those born in the Monastery are often given names which resemble Shinjuku names.
-And many of the monks there train in the same hand to hand art of combat that became so revered by the Shinjuku denizens.
+Those born in the Monastery are often given names which resemble Shindaishi names.
+And many of the monks there train in the same hand to hand art of combat that became so revered by the Shindaishi denizens.